palautatan/ph142/midterm-2/midterm-2-slides.md

 Material
 ========================================================
-**PPDAC Application:**  You will still be testing on your ability to intepret studies!
+**PPDAC Application:**  You will still be tested on your ability to intepret studies!
 **Chapter 9, 10:** Know when to apply your probability rules!
 **Chapter 11:** Continuous Distribution, Normal
 **Chapter 12:** Discrete Distributions, Binomial and Poisson